Turn your caps lock key into a delete key on your Mac 3/4/15

 Even if you decide not to learn [Colemak], I recommend remapping the Caps Lock key to Backspace.
 That change alone results in a 15%-20% reduction of finger distance on QWERTY.
 After experiencing the difference perhaps you’ll be more motivated to learn an alternative layout.

 I haven’t taken the plunge and switched to Colemak.
 However, as someone with more than a passing interest in preventing RSI, I can see the attraction.
-Colemak, and the better known Dvorak layout should reduce typing strain by making your keyboard use more efficient than QWERTY5.
+Colemak, and the better known Dvorak layout should reduce typing strain by making your keyboard use more efficient than QWERTY

 -